Established in 1875

 Dr. Jones had many interests throughout his life, including baseball, rugby, ice hockey, jogging, reading, and was an avid fan of Illini athletics.
 He was a devoted and loving husband, father, grandfather, and friend who was a dear brother in the Lord and a great patriot.

-He will be lovingly remembered by his beautiful bride, Rebekah, as well as their loving children: Deborah, Allison, Catherine, and Sarah (Jay Kinzie), his sister Hilda Pederson (Forrest) of Wynyard, Saskatchewan, Canada, brother Hilton Hughes of Lockwood, Saskatchewan, Canada, many nieces, nephews, cousins, and his admiring grandchildren: Jessica, Christopher, Steven, and Rebekah.
+He will be lovingly remembered by his beautiful bride, Rebekah, as well as their loving children: Deborah, Allison, Catherine, and Sarah (Jay Kinzie), his sister Hilda Pederson (Forrest) of Wynyard, Saskatchewan, Canada, brothers Hilton Hughes of Lockwood, Saskatchewan, Canada and Melvin Hughes of Canada, many nieces, nephews, cousins, and his admiring grandchildren: Jessica, Christopher, Steven, and Rebekah.

 Preceding him to heaven were his parents, stepfather Ernest Hughes, brother Walter, and sisters Margaret and Erma.